 - Adaptational Badass: The Darknut was already a powerful enemy knight in Twilight Princess.
 Here, he can split himself into thousands of flies to avoid Link's shots and teleport round the room.

 - Automatic Crossbow: Link's only weapon is a crossbow, and it doesn't require reloading.
 It might be the only example of the trope that showcases both the usual semi-auto and the less-common full-auto; the former is his usual firing rate, while the latter is a powerup available in some stages.

 - Black Knight: The Darknut is an imposing enemy dressed in black armor.

 - Bows Versus Crossbows: Several stages pit Bulbin archers against the crossbow-wielding Link.
-Given that Link is Made of Iron and has Bottomless Magazines, it's no contest.
+Given that Link is Made of Iron and has a Bottomless Quiver, it's no contest.